LHW001abc/LHW001abc/readme.md

 - 🌱 I’m currently learning **Devops**

-- 👨‍💻 All of my projects are available at [supun's workspace](http://supun.traditionalme.life)
+- 👨‍💻 All of my projects are available at [zaddi's workspace]

 - 💬 Ask me about **Java, Python, PHP and NodeJS**

-- 📫 How to reach me **supunnanayakkara01@gmail.com**
+- 📫 How to reach me **abdelmajidzaddi088@gmail.com**

-- 📄 Know about my experiences [my experiences](http://supun.traditionalme.life/#resume)
+- 📄 Know about my experiences [my experiences]

 - ⚡ Fun fact **I think I'm funny**